Javier Garcia Leon

 His book, Espectáculo, normalización y representaciones otras.
 Las personas transgénero en la prensa y el cine de Colombia y Venezuela (Peter Lang, 2021), contributes to building the ground floor of an emerging sub-field, decolonial trans media studies, as it provides innovative and decolonial ways to study the current increase in transgender visibility in Latin America.

-Dr. García León is also the co-organizer (with Dr. Fernández Sánchez) of the Heritage Language Symposium, an initiative to better serve the heritage Spanish-speaking population at UNC Charlotte.
+Dr. García León is also the co-organizer (with Dr. Fernández Sánchez and Dr. Padilla-Falto) of the Heritage Language Symposium, an initiative to better serve the heritage Spanish-speaking population at UNC Charlotte.

 - Ph.D. in Spanish, University of Ottawa.